 ~ Hamburger Buns from Art of Gluten-Free Baking ~ gluten free, vegetarian

 Jeanne says you can use a hamburger bun pan (which is not always called a hamburger bun pan), a large muffin top pan, or English muffin rings.
-Jeanne is also the author of the acclaimed cookbook Gluten-Free Baking for the Holidays.
+Jeanne is also the author of the acclaimed cookbooks Gluten-Free Baking for the Holidays and Gluten-Free Wish List.
 It’s really great for using all year long.
 Why relegate such delicious treats to the holidays only?

 Reader reviews: “I’ve never made bread…Ever.
 This was the first time and they came out perfect!
 Soft, tasty and like regular bread.
 Now I feel like I’m not missing out…Yay!
 The only thing I did differently was using Jules gluten free flour.” and “I made the burger buns today and they were amazing.”